Fused Spatial Point Process Intensity Estimation with Varying Coefficients on Complex Constrained Domains: Preliminaries

 Let $\mathbf{X}$ be a spatial point process on $D$ with the locally finite property, i.e., the random cardinality $N_{\mathbf{X}}(B)=\#\{u:u\in \mathbf{X}\cap B\}$ is almost surely finite for any $B\subset D$.
 Assume that, for any bounded $B\subset D$, if there exits a non-negative and locally integrable function $\rho(\cdot):B\mapsto\mathbb{R}$ such that,

-then $\rho(\cdot)$ is called the intensity function of $\mathbf{X}$ .
-The intensity function is of key interest in point pattern analysis as $\rho(u)du$ is interpreted as the approximate probability that an event is involved in the infinitesimal set $du$.
+then $\rho(\cdot)$ is called the intensity function of $\mathbf{X}$.
+The intensity function is of key interest in point pattern analysis as $\rho(u)|du|$ is interpreted as the approximate probability that an event occurs in the infinitesimal set $du$.

 Poisson point processes are one of the most fundamental and tractable spatial point process models.
-In practice, $\rho(\cdot)$ is often varying over $D$, i.e. $\mathbf{X}$ is inhomogeneous, and can also depend on some spatial covariates $\bfz(u)$.
+In practice, $\rho(\cdot)$ is often varying over $D$, i.e. $\mathbf{X}$ is inhomogeneous and can also depend on some spatial covariates $\bfz(u)$.
 In our study, we model the intensity function with a general log-linear form,

 where $\bfz(u)=\big(z_1(u),\cdots,z_p(u)\big)^{T}$ is a $p$-dimensional vector of spatial covariates associated with the spatial location $u$, and $\bbeta \in\mathbb{R}^p$ is the vector of regression parameter.